Case study: Klaipėda region, Lithuania

 Website: None

-Eglė Mikšiūnaitė, projects@visitneringa.lt, Nida Culture and Tourism Information Centre
+Eglė Mikšiūnaitė, , Nida Culture and Tourism Information Centre

 DOWNLOAD CASE STUDY – LITHUANIA (PDF)